ETHIOPIA BIRDING TOUR: DETAILED ITINERARY

-Before we leave the Awassa region behind we will visit another wetland area that usually holds the splendid Wattled Crane, as well as the lovely Black Crowned Crane and wintering Common Cranes, and also an area of grassland that is the last stronghold of the handsome endemic Swayne’s Hartebeest.
+Before we leave the Awassa region behind we will pay a short visit to an area of grassland that is the last stronghold of the handsome endemic Swayne’s Hartebeest.
 Afterwards, we will head for Welkite for an overnight stay.

 GONDAR & SIMIEN EXTENSION